a-doering/pedestrian-detection/README.md

 ```

 ## Description
 OpenCV is used to read a video file, in this case an .mp4 file, as this is convenient to display while the inference is running, as well as for saving.
-The detection framework was chosen to get to know the Detectron2 library by facebook research, its ease to use compared to pedestrian detectors from other repositories and has a decent performance, according to the [Detectron2 Model Zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md).
+The detection framework was chosen to get to know the Detectron2 library by facebook research, its ease to use compared to pedestrian detectors or trackers from other repositories.
+It has a decent performance, both according to the [Detectron2 Model Zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md) as well as on the provided test video.

 ## Import as package
 You can import the repository as a package in a file, e.g. `test_importing.py` if the directory structure is as follows: